ava-labs/avalanchego/README.md

 This should only be necessary when modifying exported interfaces or after modifying `scripts/mock.mockgen.txt`.

+## Versioning

+### Version Semantics

+AvalancheGo is first and foremost a client for the Avalanche network.
+The versioning of AvalancheGo follows that of the Avalanche network.

+- `v0.x.x` indicates a development network version.
+- `v1.x.x` indicates a production network version.
+- `vx.[Upgrade].x` indicates the number of network upgrades that have occurred.
+- `vx.x.[Patch]` indicates the number of client upgrades that have occurred since the last network upgrade.

+### Library Compatibility Guarantees

+Because AvalancheGo's version denotes the network version, it is expected that interfaces exported by AvalancheGo's packages may change in `Patch` version updates.

+### API Compatibility Guarantees

+APIs exposed when running AvalancheGo will maintain backwards compatibility, unless the functionality is explicitly deprecated and announced when removed.

 ## Supported Platforms

 AvalancheGo can run on different platforms, with different support tiers: